“Let’s Board It Up!” The Magic of the Storyboard

 It’s not exactly the way storyboarding is covered in our course on how to illustrate children’s books.

 The storyboard thumbnails we talk about are quite different animals from the sketches and drawings you see tacked up on Disney’s storyboard wall.

-But the same big ideas apply: Using the storyboard to work out the the “bits” of stagecraft, the action and gags.
+But the same big ideas apply: Using the storyboard to work out the “bits” of stagecraft, the action, and gags.
 Pacing, story flow and the economy of the viewer’s or reader’s attention.

 For the movie director, storyboarding saves costly waffling around on the set, the video points out.
 Because the details and the sequences have all been worked out in advance, the director can “edit in the camera.”

-For the children’s book artist, storyboardings helps to gestalt the entire book on just one page.
-The simple very exercise of it can spring ideas free and save weeks of unecessary drawing and painting.
+For the children’s book artist, storyboarding helps to gestalt the entire book on just one page.
+The simple very exercise of it can spring ideas free and save weeks of unnecessary drawing and painting.

 For information on the online course look here.

 Or to check out the free color lessons from the course (while they’re still available) click here.